 Section Description Connect New Device Audio Device Click this button to virtually connect an audio device to the target server.
-See Audio Device (on page 132).
-Mass Storage Device Click this button to mount a USB drive onto the target server.
+See Audio Device (on page 135).
+Mass Storage Device Click this button to mount a USB drive or image file onto the target server.
 CD-ROM Device / ISO File This button mounts a DVD drive, CD-ROM drive, or an ISO image onto the target server.
-See Virtual Media (on page 135).

-Section Description SmartCard Reader This button connects a smart card reader to the target server.
-See SmartCard Reader (on page 141).
+See Virtual Media (on page 137).
+SmartCard Reader This button connects a smart card reader to the target server.
+See SmartCard Reader (on page 142).
 Connected Devices This section lists all devices which have been "virtually" connected to the target server.
-See Disconnecting a Virtual Device (on page 145).
+See Disconnecting a Virtual Device (on page 146).
 USB Profiles Click it to select a USB configuration profile that best applies to the target server.
-See USB Profiles (on page 146).
+See USB Profiles (on page 147).

-Note: For detailed information of each USB profile, see the section titled "Available USB Profiles" in the KX III KVM switch's user documentation, which is accessible from the KVM switch application or the Raritan website's Support page (www.raritan.com/support).
+Note: For detailed information of each USB profile, see the section titled "Available USB Profiles" in the KX III KVM switch's user documentation, which is accessible from the KVM switch application or the Raritan website's Support page.